ahmedxgouda/BuddyChat/README.md

 - leave_group: A mutation to leave a group
 - remove_group_permanently: A mutation to remove a group permanently
 - set_archive_group: A mutation to archive a group
+- create_chat: A mutation to create two chat copies for two users
+- create_self_chat: A mutation to create a chat copy for the current user
+- create_chat_message: A mutation to create a chat message.
+A chat message is created for each user, and a notification is created for the other user
+- update_chat_message: A mutation to update a chat message
+- delete_chat_message: A mutation to delete a chat message.
+Deletes the message for the chat copy of the current user
+- unsend_chat_message: A mutation to unsend a chat message.
+Deletes the message for both chat copies
+- delete_chat: A mutation to delete a chat.
+Messages are deleted for the chat copy of the current user
+- set_archive_chat: A mutation to archive or unarchive a chat
+- set_chat_message_as_read: A mutation to set a chat message as read

 ## Subscriptions